 Frederick Banting and Charles Best administered insulin from the pancreas’ of dogs proving insulin’s efficacy in treating human diabetes

-In 1921, Frederick Banting and Charles Best who extracted the hormone insulin from the pancreas’ of dogs in 1921 administered the extract to a Leonard Thompson, a 14-year-old boy dying from type I diabetes mellitus in a Toronto hospital, saving his life and proving insulin’s efficacy in treating human diabetes.
+In 1921, Frederick Banting and Charles Best who extracted the hormone insulin from the pancreas’ of dogs and administered the extract to a Leonard Thompson, a 14-year-old boy dying from type I diabetes mellitus in a Toronto hospital, saving his life and proving insulin’s efficacy in treating human diabetes.

 .